 Labeled peptides are frequently used by researchers for binding studies, to determine substrate specificity, and for receptor cross-linking studies.
-Many researchers would like to synthesize biotin, FITC, nanoparticle, or drug-labeled peptide.
+Many researchers would like to synthesize biotin, FITC, nanoparticle, or drug-labeled peptides.
 It is suggested that a new strategy, using Rink amide 4-methylbenzhydrylamine resin coupled with Fmoc-Lys(Dde)-OH, be used.
-The major advantage of this approach is that other labels such as fluorescein, dansyl groups, methyl coumarin, and potentially fluorophores and quenchers used for fluorescence resonance energy transfer (FRET) can be directly incorporated into peptides.
+The major advantage of this approach is that other labels such as FITC, dansyl groups, methyl coumarin, and potentially fluorophores and quenchers used for fluorescence resonance energy transfer (FRET) can be directly incorporated into peptides.

 Two approaches can be used to generate labeled peptides: the peptide can be synthesized using labeled amino acids, or the label can be added after peptide synthesis has been completed.
 When a peptide is labeled after synthesis, there occasionally are problems with the location of the label, depending on the composition of the peptide.
 The use of labeled amino acids during synthesis usually ensures the correct positioning of the label.

 This study focused on the synthesis of side-chain-labeled peptides--specifically, a peptide with a C-terminal biotin-labeled lysine.
 H-His-Ala-Phe-Gly-Gly-Glu-Ala-Lys(biotin)-NH2